clemcer/loggifly/docs/guide/getting-started.md

 The quickest way to get started is by configuring LoggiFly with environment variables only, but for full flexibility and feature access, using a config.yaml file is recommended.

 ::: info
-Environment variables allow for a simple and much quicker setup but they don't support configuring different keywords per container or features like regex, container actions, message formatting and more.
+Environment variables allow for a simple and much quicker setup but they don't support configuring different keywords per container or features like regex, container actions, message formatting and more.<br>
 With a config.yaml you do have access to all features as well as finegrained control over which keywords and settings are applied to each container.
 :::